-When providers learned of the possibility of involuntary unionization, they worked together and fought back.
-This coalition was formed and in 2006, we met with Governor Pawlenty's staff.
-We received a letter from him shortly afterwards insuring us that unionization would not happen as long as he were Governor.
-We didn't hear from them until Governor Dayton took office in 2011.
+When providers learned of the possibility of involuntary unionization, they worked together and formed a this coalition in 2006.
+We met with Governor Pawlenty's staff and received a letter from him shortly afterwards assuring us that unionization would not happen as long as he were Governor.
+We didn't hear from the unions until Governor Dayton took office in 2011.
 Both unions ramped up their door to door campaigns and told providers and our associations that the Governor had made a campaign promise to sign an Executive Order that would unionize all 11,000 providers in the state.

-Our coalition, along with providers from across the state reached out to the media and pressured Dayton to reconsider.
-We met with his staff in August of 2011 and the Governor himself in November of 2011.
+Our coalition, along with providers from across the state reached out to the media and pressured Governor Dayton to reconsider.
+We met with his staff in August of 2011 and then Governor Dayton on November 11, 2011.
 While he did pare down the original Executive Order, he still ordered an election of roughly 4,200 child care providers.

 Two separate lawsuits were filed.
-The first lawsuit filed in state court challenged the Governor's authority to write such an Order.
-The second lawsuit filed in Federal court shortly afterwards, challenged the unionization scheme as being unconstitutional.
+The first lawsuit filed in state court challenged the Governor's authority to write the order.
+The second lawsuit filed in Federal court shortly afterwards, challenged the unionization scheme as unconstitutional.

 The following year, the Minnesota legislature turned over and with a majority of union friendly politicians a child care unionization bill was quickly introduced.

 Providers showed up at each hearing to testify against this bill.
 At times, providers who signed up to testify in opposition were turned away.
 This bill set a record for the longest floor debate in the Minnesota Senate with a marathon 17 hour overnight session.
 The bill passed.